 AI is growing smarter by feeding it the internet.
-What happens when it starts to eat itself?
+What happens when it starts to consume itself?

 "Self-portrait of Stable Diffusion", by Stable Diffusion